arpita252525/Car-_dataset-mini-project/README.md

-Got it 👍 Your notebook **Car Dataset Mini Project** is about analyzing a car dataset (with Pandas, CSV reading, etc.).
-I’ll draft a **README.md** file for GitHub that explains your project, setup, and usage.

-Here’s a first version:

----

 # Car Dataset Mini Project 🚗📊

 This repository contains a mini project focused on analyzing a **car price dataset** using Python (Pandas, NumPy, Matplotlib/Seaborn).
 The goal is to explore the dataset, perform data cleaning, and extract useful insights about car prices and their influencing factors.